salesforce/lwc-rfcs/text/0000-portals.md

   </div>
 </body>
 ```
-since we wouldn't want for a user to specify the portal each and every time one would use a dialog, more realistically -- `<x-dialog>` would have a default behaviour based on the @Context, which can provide whether scoping is enabled or not, the name of the scoped portal and the name of the global portal.
+since we wouldn't want for a user to specify the portal each and every time one would use a dialog, more realistically -- `<x-dialog>` would have a default behaviour based on the `@Context`, which can provide whether scoping is enabled or not, the name of the scoped portal and the name of the global portal.

 ## Motivation